joaovictor3g/next-level-week-backend/README.md

-# Backend da Aplicação Next Level Week 🚀 - Ecoleta ♼
+# Backend Next Level Week 🚀 - Ecoleta ♼

 ### 🏃 How to run?
 - Clone this repository with: `git clone`